 - Additional treatments, x-rays, and scans that are needed

 It’s best to speak to the doctor to get a good estimate about your procedure.

 At our South Pasadena dental clinic, our group of dentists and oral surgeons believe that patient safety and comfort is of the primary importance.
 All the surgical treatments provided will be completely personalized and customized to suit your specific medical requirements.

 Oral surgery is a relatively safe surgical procedure.
 If performed by the right doctor, there is nothing to worry about.
 But, it is still a surgical procedure and there are the risks of infection, pain, bruising, and swelling post-treatment, which are common to all types of surgery.

-Dr. Cho will provide you a comprehensive post-surgical recovery plan with the medication to take and care regime to follow.
+Dr. Mehra will provide you a comprehensive post-surgical recovery plan with the medication to take and care regime to follow.
 Be sure to follow this to-the-tee.
 If you’d like any more information about our services, feel free to give us a call or send us an email.
 We are here should you need us.
 Schedule a consultation with arguably the best oral surgeon Pasadena, CA has to offer.